Posted: Tue 9th Nov 2021

 One key challenge is cost – some businesses see technology as a significant expense beyond their budget.
 Another common barrier is a lack of expert advice and information about the tech options available and how to best make use of them.

-“The UK’s small businesses have been held back by a lack of information about products and services, entry-level deals and free-tier products, as well as new tools that can help them push their business to the next level,” says Andy Wilson, director at Dropbox UK.
+“The UK’s small businesses have been held back by a lack of information about products and services, entry-level deals and free-tier products, as well as new tools that can help them push their business to the next level.

 “We can’t expect time-poor small-business owners to navigate this complex landscape without guidance.”

-According to the research, only 34.1% of businesses with 1–10 employees actively keep up with tech trends.
+According to the research, only 34.1% of businesses with one to 10 employees actively keep up with tech trends.
 With this size of organisation accounting for 96% of all UK businesses (5.7 million in 2020), encouraging owners to stay abreast of the latest business technology could have huge positive implications for the economy.

 Help to Grow: Digital is a new UK-wide government scheme to help SMBs adopt digital technology that will allow them to work more productively.